Information About Philip - Bexleyheath tutor - (1 review)

 Philip offers a FREE first / introductory lesson!

-I cover years 7 to 13 including GCSE, A level and IB.
-Adult pupils are welcome
+I cover years 8 to 13 including GCSE (the new 9-1 syllabus), A level (the new syllabus being taught in schools from 2017) and IB (International Baccalaureate).
+Adult pupils are welcome.

 I have an extensive archive of past exam papers from all the UK examination boards.